 The Nine Muses in Greek Mythology – Inspirational Goddesses of the Arts, Literature, and Science

 In ancient Greece, it was believed that the Muses were the source of inspiration.
-According to the myths, the Muses had a guiding hand in the creative and scientific endeavors of humanity, frequently assisting others on their way to great achievements.
+According to the myths, the Muses had a guiding hand in the creative and scientific endeavors of humanity, frequently assisting hardworking individuals on their way to great achievements.
 Who were the Nine Muses?
 And what fields of study did they exemplify?

 Below, World History Edu presents the origin story, symbols and meaning of the Nine Muses in ancient Greek religion.
+But first, here is a quick look at their origin story.

 The Origin Story

 According to ancient Greek poet Hesiod, the Muses are the children of Zeus and Mnemosyne.
-Zeus is the king of the Greek Olympians, while Mnemosyne is considered as the personification of memory.
+Zeus is the king of the Greek Olympians, while Mnemosyne is considered the personification of memory.
 A Titan goddess, Mnemosyne was born to Uranus (sky) and Gaia (earth).
 This makes her the aunt of Zeus.

-It was believed that the nine Muses were all born in the region of Pieria, at the foot of Mount Olympus.
+It was believed that the Nine Muses were all born in the region of Pieria, at the foot of Mount Olympus.
 This explains why the nine sisters are sometimes collectively referred to as the Pierian Muses.

 It was originally believed that the Muses lived on Mount Olympus, close to their place of birth; however, over time, other locations, such as Mount Helicon (where their shrine was located) and Mount Parnassus (which is near and dear to the god Apollo), were proposed as more likely dwelling places.